 LFW Style Inspiration: 8 Funky Fusion Designer Saree Drapes

-There are over 80 different ways of draping Indian designer sarees from classic retro, traditional to trendy, modern to funky styles.
+There are over 80 different ways of draping Indian designer sarees—from classic and retro, traditional and trendy, to modern and funky styles.
 Your draping style is an expression of your personal style.
-To help you pick out a suitable drape, here are some fusion saree drapes from recent Lakmé Fashion Week shows, that we think will shape the future of the modern saree.
+To help you pick out a suitable drape, here are some fusion saree drapes from Lakmé Fashion Week shows that we think will shape the future of the modern saree.

-In the last six years, LFW has witnessed a sea change in style for this six-yard long sari.
-We soak up so much of western culture in every aspect of life, it is only natural that some of this has influenced the fashionable designer saree too.
-Fashionable sarees may change, but the one thing that will bind all of them is grace, beauty and versatility of the classy sari, however modern the drape.
+In the few years, LFW has witnessed a sea change in style for this six-yard long sari.
+We soak up so much of Western culture in every aspect of life, it is only natural that some of this has influenced the fashionable designer saree too.
+Fashionable sarees may change, but the one thing that will bind all of them is grace, beauty and versatility of the classy sari, however modern the drape:

 Masaba redefined the neon saree like no other designer, especially for Satya Paul.
-Most recently, she paired full sleeved blouses with big, bold printed sarees at LFW S/R 2016.
-Get bright and bold designer sarees from the House of Simaaya Fashions.
+Most recently, she paired full-sleeved blouses with big, bold printed sarees at LFW S/R. Get bright and bold designer sarees from the House of Simaaya Fashions.

 The dhoti saree draping style, first displayed by Tarun Tahiliani on the ramp, gives an instant funky look, much loved by young women of today.
 It is a true Indo-western draped saree worn with leggings.

-Archana Kochhar and Rimi Nayak flaunted dhoti-style sarees at Lakmé Fashion Week in 2012, 2013 and 2014, but the contemporary look by Tarun Tahiliani in 2013 took our breath away!
-Benarasi dhoti sarees with long sleeved blouses by Ritu Kumar and the sheer creations by Abu Jani Sandeep Khosla at LFW S/R 2015 were ingenious examples of blended fashion and chic fusion wear.
+Archana Kochhar and Rimi Nayak flaunted dhoti-style sarees at Lakmé Fashion Week in 2012, 2013 and 2014, but the contemporary look by Tarun Tahiliani took our breath away!
+Benarasi dhoti sarees with long-sleeved blouses by Ritu Kumar and the sheer creations by Abu Jani Sandeep Khosla at LFW S/R were ingenious examples of blended fashion and chic fusion wear.

 Another strong Indo-western influenced saree comes from the cape saree or caped saree blouse.
-Jacqueline Fernandes looked classy wearing cream creations by Anamika Khanna's "sculpt" collection at LFW Summer-Resort 2015.
+Jacqueline Fernandes looked classy wearing cream creations by Anamika Khanna's "sculpt" collection at LFW Summer-Resort.

-Belted sarees by Nikhil Thampi and Sabyasachi Mukherjee were a huge hit at their Lakme Fashion Week Fall-Winter and Summer-Resort 2015, respectively.
+Belted sarees by Nikhil Thampi and Sabyasachi Mukherjee were a huge hit at their Lakme Fashion Week Fall-Winter and Summer-Resort, respectively.

-Belted sarees can also be crossed wrapped which look hot in multicoloured fusion prints, like these cross wrap Snakes & Ladder and Ludo sarees by Dig Vijay Singh at LFW 2014.
+Belted sarees can also be crossed wrapped which look hot in multicoloured fusion prints, like these cross wrap Snakes & Ladder and Ludo sarees by Dig Vijay Singh at LFW.

 Drape style long evening gowns are all the rage and you can select these and many others from the online or other retail stores.